This organization shall be known as the Rochester Recreation Club for the Deaf, Inc., hereafter named RRCD, a non-profit organization.

 OFFICERS AND DIRECTORS

-The officers shall be President, Vice-President, Secretary, and Treasurer.
-Except for the Vice-President, the officers shall be elected every two years at the regular meeting of the Club.
+The officers shall be President, Secretary, and Treasurer who shall be elected at a regular meeting of the Club.
 The Vice-President shall be appointed by the newly-elected President subject to approval of the membership at the regular meeting.
-The President, Secretary, and Treasurer shall hold their respective offices for two (2) years or until their successors are duly elected and qualified.
-The Directors shall consist of seven (7) active members and four (4) officers, bringing the number of members on the board to eleven (11).
-The chairpersons of the Social, Law, and Trustee committees shall be on the Board of Directors.
-The Executive Committee selects the remaining four (4) directors at-large from the active membership.
+The President, Secretary, and Treasurer shall hold their respective offices for a term or until their successors are duly elected and qualified.
+The Directors shall consist of at least three (3) appointed members, the chairpersons of the Social, Law, and Trustee committees.
+Member(s) at-large from the membership shall be added to the Board of Directors as deemed necessary.

 The regular meeting of the Club shall be held annually in November.
 Additional meetings may be held at the discretion of the Board of Directors.
 Fifteen (15) active members constitute a quorum.
 The order of business during meetings shall follow the same procedure as outlined in Robert’s Rules of Order.